ncopa/xfce-bluetooth/README.md

-xfce-polkit
+xfce-bluetooth
 ===========

-A simple PolicyKit authentication agent for XFCE
+A simple bluetooth agent for XFCE